 Nevertheless, I have already heard far cleverer people than me saying far more banal things.
-Does that justify going down the same path and adding more banalities to the banal?
-Well, it’s the first Sunday of September, and after rainy weeks it feels that today is the first real day of summer.
+Does that justify going down the same path and adding more banalities?
+Well, it’s the first Sunday of September, and after rainy weeks it feels that today is the first day of summer.

 I lie around lazily, drink a coffee and listen to a vinyl record that a friend gave me for my wedding.
-The only thing missing is a glass of whiskey (Lagavulin, of course, or the Italian Puni Single Malt, which I have recently taken a liking to).
+The only thing missing is a glass of whiskey (Lagavulin or Caol Ila, of course, or the Italian Puni Single Malt, which I have recently taken a liking to).
 But it’s not even 2 pm, and I have my principles.

 So overall, right now, everything is in harmony.
 And in such a moment, I write about what I want to write.

-To be honest, there is some kind of truth in this saying.
+There is some truth in the saying stated above.
 Harmony always starts with me.
 I am the closest to myself, and I am the only person I cannot escape.
 I carry everything that makes me and my personality around, like a backpack… the whole day.

 Harmony and finance related issues

-But thinking about harmony is not only a matter of calendar saying.
-Harmony is also important when it comes to financial issues.
+But thinking about harmony is not only a matter of calendar sayings.
+Harmony is also essential when it comes to financial issues.

 Why?
 Well, harmony may not be synonymous with antifragility, but it leads, at least, to robustness.